core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    * The transport-independent information specified in the 'last_notif' parameter of the informative response.

 6. If the informative response includes the parameter 'last_notif', the client processes the multicast notification rebuilt at Step 5 as defined in {{Section 3.2 of RFC7641}}.
 In particular, the value of the Observe Option is used as initial baseline for notification reordering in this group observation.

+   Note that the multicast notification rebuilt at Step 5 specifies a maximum age that is relative to the time when the server composed it, i.e., not to the time when the server sent the present informative response.
+Consequently, the client considers the rebuilt multicast notification fresh for an amount of time longer than the one intended by the server.
+However, the next multicast notification sent for the group observation will supersede the rebuilt one and will indicate a reliable maximum age that the client can refer to.

 7. If a traditional observation to the target resource is ongoing, the client MAY silently cancel it without notifying the server.